-The School Psychology Licensure Ph.D. degree program is in the process of applying for initial American Psychological Association (APA) approval.
+The School Psychology Licensure Ph.D. degree program is under review for initial American Psychological Association (APA) approval.
 As per the requirements of APA, students will be required to complete an annual data form for record-keeping purposes (see Appendix B).